Ben Forta

 Inspecting Variables

-For now, though, keep clicking the Continue button.
-Each time the Debugger stops look at numbers in the Variables window.
-Our code is supposed to stop once there are 10 values in numbers.
-So, keep clicking Continue until … there are more than 10 values in numbers, lots more.
+Keep clicking Continue.
+Each time the Debugger stops, look at numbers in the Variables window.
+Keep clicking until there are more than 10 values — lots more.
+Well, I guess we know why the program ran forever.

 Watching Expressions